Tunis: Urban landscape

 Still further north of the Belvedere Park, behind the Boulevard of 7 November are the neighborhoods of El Menzah and El Manar now reaching the peaks of the hills overlooking the north of the town.
 They support a range of residential and commercial buildings.
 To the west of the park lies the district of El Omrane which holds the main Muslim cemetery in the capital and the warehouses of public transport.
 Heading east is the Tunis-Carthage International Airport and the neighborhoods of Borgel, giving his name to the existing Jewish and Christian cemeteries in the capital, and the neighborhood of Montplaisir.
 Beyond that, several kilometers north-east, on the road to La Marsa, the Berges du Lac was built on land reclaimed from the north shore of the lake near the airport, which has held offices of Tunisian and foreign companies, many embassies as well as shops.

-Southwest of the Medina, on the crest of the hills across the Isthmus of Tunis, is the Montfleury district then on down to the foothills of Séjoumi, the poor neighborhood of Mellassine.
+Southwest of the Medina, on the crest of the hills across the Isthmus of Tunis, is the Montfleury district then on down to the foothills of Séjoumi, the poor neighbourhood of Mellassine.
 Northwest of the latter, north of the National Route 3 leading to the west, is the city of Ezzouhour (formerly El Kharrouba), which spans more than 3 m and is divided into five sections.
 It is still surrounded by farmland and vegetables are grown which supply many of the souks in the region.

-The south of Tunis is made up of disadvantaged neighborhoods, especially due to the strong industry in this part of the metropolis.
+The south of Tunis is made up of disadvantaged neighbourhoods, especially due to the strong industry in this part of the metropolis.
 These include Jebel Jelloud, located in the southeast of Tunis, which concentrates on the heavy industry of cement production, the treatment plant of phosphate s, etc. The main cemetery in Tunis, the Djellaz Cemetery, dominates this part of town, perched on the slopes of a rocky outcrop.